d2hydro/hydrodashboards/docs/host.md

 ![](images\host_load_balancer.png "Load Balancer")

-For more info go to: http://nginx.org/en/docs/http/load_balancing.html
+For more background on load-balancing with NGiNX: [http://nginx.org/en/docs/http/load_balancing.html](http://nginx.org/en/docs/http/load_balancing.html)

 ### Installation

-Download the stable version of nginx for windows, unzip it and put this in a chosen folder.
+Download the stable version of [nginx for windows](http://nginx.org/en/download.html), unzip it and put this in a chosen folder.

 ### Configuration of the load balancer
 The folder conf contains the configuration file: nginx.conf.
 We need to change this file to enable load balancing.
-The example below shows the required configuration if we want to distribute the bokeh app traffic over 4 local hosts (5004,5005,5006 and 5007) via the least connection method.
-The server is listening on port 5003.
+The example below shows the required configuration if we want to distribute the bokeh app traffic over 4 local hosts (5004, 5005, 5006 and 5007) via the least connection method.
+The NGiNX server is listening on port 5003.

 ```json
 events {}